netherphp/standards/README.md

 identifier.
 Methods will always have an access keyword.
 If the access keyword was going to be omitted, then it will be unomitted with the keyword `public`.

+Methods shall be declared as explicit as possible.
+Their arguments should have their accepted types declared as well as the return type of the method.
+The return type shall be placed nether the method.

+*NOTE* After PHP 7.1 lands, ALL methods shall have their return type declared even if they have no return via the Void keyword.

 ```php
 <?php